 You should have a demonstrated artistic talent with good manual dexterity and good eyesight.
 A good knowledge of computers will be a definite asset.
 Persistence is a virtue for graphic designers.
 The ability to clearly express thoughts and ideas orally and in written form is essential.
 You must also be able to work as part of a team, and handle the pressures of the competitive world of advertising, marketing, and graphic design.

-Applications received now will be for Fall 2021 admission.
-You can apply online or in person at one of the college student service centres when we reopen.
-Once your application has been processed you will be asked for transcripts and other supporting documents.
+Once your application has been processed, you will be asked for transcripts and other supporting documents.
 You will be assigned a student number and given access to your online account.